Life Sciences - Cell Biology and Biophysics (LS-CBB)

 LS-CBB 5690 Analytical Methods in Cell Biology and Biophysics Credits: 1-5

-A course that emphasizes the development of skills in experimental design, analytical methods and instrumentation as applied to problems of interest to modern cell biology and biophysics, and analysis of results.
+A course that emphasizes the development of skills in experimental design, analytical methods and instrumentation as applied to problems of interest to modern cell biology and biophysics, including the analysis of results.
 Can be repeated up to a maximum of eight hours total.

 LS-CBB 5696 Dissertation Development Credits: 1-3